meilisearch/documentation/reference/api/searchable_attributes.md

 <CodeSamples id="update_searchable_attributes_1" />

-A match in title will make a document more relevant than another document with a match in description.
+A match in title will make a document more relevant than another document with a match in overview.

 #### Response: `202 Accepted`